 Single-ply roofing is the “go to” choice for most commercial businesses these days.
-Many of our commercial roofing clients in the Houston and Dallas areas state affordability as the primary reason.
+Many of our commercial roofing clients in the Austin and Dallas areas state affordability as the primary reason.
 Once the decision to use single-ply is made, the next topic is roofing materials.
 The two choices are TPO roofing and PVC roofing.
-Both are effective and energy efficient, but there are important differences between the two options.
+Both are effective and energy-efficient, but there are important differences between the two options.
 Let’s look at the materials used in their construction.

 What is PVC roofing material?